 Those who believe in the paranormal are significantly more likely to fall victim to the Barnum effect, creating a gullibility loop.
 It is what makes cold reading possible.
 Cold reading is a learnable skill often attributed to paranormal abilities.

-Somebody skilled at cold reading will make some very generic and general statements to get some facial feedback from the other person.
+Somebody skilled at cold reading will make generic and general statements to get facial feedback from the other person.
 The other person does not respond or has no strong facial response to the thrown-out statements.
 The cold reading person will change it up and throw something else out.

 Eventually, the cold reader will say something that sparks some excitement or emotional reaction in the person they’re doing the reading for.
 As this process continues, the participant usually offers information to add details to what the cold reader threw out in the first place.

-Due to the confirmation bias, anybody who believes in these psychic abilities is more likely to forget all events.
+Due to confirmation bias, anybody who believes in these psychic abilities is likelier to forget all events.
 They’re also less likely to remember that they were the ones who volunteered a lot of the information.

 Bertram Forer asked 39 students to take a famous experiment psychologist’s diagnostic interest blank test.
 Each student received an individual personality sketch based on their test results and was asked to rate a scale of 0 to 5.
 They were also asked to rate how effective they thought the test was in revealing personality.